yukai622/Testbenches-for-FAST-ATSimulator/README.md

 >Chen, Y., Vinco, S., Macii, E. and Poncino, M., 2016, May.
 Fast thermal simulation using SystemC-AMS.
 In Great Lakes Symposium on VLSI, 2016 International (pp. 427-432).
 IEEE.

 >Vinco, S., Chen, Y., Fummi, F., Macii, E. and Poncino, M., 2017.
 A Layered Methodology for the Simulation of Extra-Functional Properties in Smart Systems.
 IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems.

+>Chen, Y., Vinco, S., Macii, E. and Poncino, M., 2018.
+SystemC-AMS Thermal Modeling for the Co-simulation of Functional and Extra-Functional Properties.
+ACM Transactions on Design Automation of Electronic Systems (TODAES), 24(1), p.4.